estes-sj/discord-music-bot/README.md

 - Search and play YouTube music directly in voice channels
 - Queue management with pagination
 - Support for multiple guilds via Sessions
-- Select music interactively with interactions
+- Select music using Discord interactions
-- Auto leaving when channel is empty or no music is playing
+- Auto leaving when the channel is empty or no music is playing

 ## Usage

 <details>
   <summary><code>.search &lt;song name&gt;</code> - Searches Youtube results</summary>

-  Searches YouTube for the top 20 results for the user to select which one to add to the queue.
+  Searches YouTube for the top 20 results and allows the user to select which one to add to the queue.

   <div class="image-container" align="center">
       <img src="docs/search.png" alt="Search Example" width="50%"/>